 Recipe Notes & FAQ

-Is West African peanut soup suitable for vegans?
-Yes, this soup can be suitable for vegans if you do not add any of the animal proteins.
-Peanuts is a source of protein itself; and with the addition of green vegetables, the soup becomes even more nutritious.
+Yes, this soup can be suitable for vegans if you do not add any the animal proteins.
+Groundnut is a source of protein; and with the addition of green vegetables, the soup becomes even more nutritious.

 Okro Soup With Smoked Mackerel